Seiyaroo/05-ciphers/README.md

 ciphertext: zjr'v a irre eribrk?
 ```

-Encoding with the Keyword Cipher where keyword includes duplicate letters.
+Encoding with the Keyword ciphers.Cipher where keyword includes duplicate letters.
 Just count any duplicate letters in the keyword as if they only appeared
 once.